YogeshRajNS/Multi-Step-Reasoning-agent/README.md

 "If a train leaves at 14:30 and arrives at 18:05, how long is the journey?"
 "Alice has 3 red apples and twice as many green apples.
 How many total?"
 "A meeting needs 60 minutes.
 Free slots: 09:00-09:30, 09:45-10:30, 11:00-12:00.
 Which fit?"
+"Bob is twice as old as Alice.
+In 5 years, Bob will be 25.
+How old is Alice now?"
 ```

 ## 🏗️ Architecture